moylty/DejaBrewPOS/README.md

 Task 6: Developing Software &amp; Programming Project

 # Part 1: Basic POS System
-This version will be a simple console application.
+This version will be a simple console application with just the basic functionality of the program.

 # Part 2:
 This version will be the same as part 1 but will use a GTK GUI, rather than just text.